 Introduction to a variety of the most commonly used data structures and related algorithms for maintaining and editing them.
-The notion of algorithmic complexity is introduced.
-Emphasis is placed on efficiency and appropriate use.
+Emphasis is placed on efficiency, appropriate use, and the creation of encapsulated, object-oriented data structures, including linked lists, stacks, queues, trees, heaps, graphs, and hashing schema.
+The course uses the Java, C++, and Python programming languages.